A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 Do you need a vacation rental channel manager or a PMS?

-Whether you need a vacation rental channel manager or a property management system (PMS) depends on your needs, portfolio size, and stage of growth.
+So, do you need a vacation rental channel manager or a property management system (PMS)?
+It all depends on your needs, portfolio size, and stage of growth.

-Channel managers come into their own for listing on niche websites.
-For example, if you have an eco-home and want to appeal to environmentally aware travelers.
-So they’re best to widen your reach.
-While they offer property management features, these tend to be less well developed than full-stack PMSs.
+Channel managers are unique in that they list on niche websites.
+Say you have an eco-home and want to appeal to environmentally aware travelers, or you own a property near Disneyworld and target family trips to see Mickey: VRCMs are great.
+So they’re best to widen your reach within specific demographics.
+While they offer property management features, these tend to be less well-developed than full-stack PMSs.

 By contrast, PMSs are designed to centralize, streamline, and automate property management tasks.
 So the focus is on developing these features rather than native channel connections.
-While many have excellent channel managers, the range of native integrations is narrower and usually focuses on larger OTAs.
+While many have excellent channel managers, the range of native integrations tends to be narrower and usually focuses on larger OTAs.
 Lower-tier PMSs may also have fewer options to configure pricing, amenities, etc.

 That said, many large VRMCs have a PMS and a subscription to a third-party channel manager.
 The PMS solves operational challenges while the channel manager handles distribution.
 Large VRMCs do this because, depending on the PMS used, channel managers are the only way to list on sites like Google Vacation Rental, Homes and Villas by Marriott International, and Expedia.